 Export functions have moved

 The stand-alone export functions are now methods on the Layout and MapFrame objects.
 The design change separates the different sets of parameters that are available depending on the object being exported.
-For example, when exporting a Layout, it does not make sense to include world file information.
+For example, when you're exporting a layout, it doesn't make sense to include world file information.

 Layer management functions have moved